anand-shete/Attendance-Management-System/README.md

-# Attendance Management System
+# RollCall
 A full-stack web application built using React.js, Node.js, Express.js, and MongoDB.
-It enables teachers to generate QR codes for attendance marking, while students can scan these codes to record their presence.
+It enables teachers to generate QR codes for marking attendance, while students can scan these codes to record their presence.
 The system ensures secure authentication, real-time attendance tracking, and role-based access control.

 ## Deployed Link